etalab-ia/albert-tchap/README.md

 - `groups_used=['albert']`: allows, in this example, to activate all commands that are part of the albert group
 - `albert_api_url`: the URL of the Albert API to consume
 - `albert_api_token`: the API token used to authorize the bot to consume the Albert API.
 For more info, check the Albert API documentation
 - `albert_model_name`: the name of the model to use for the bot (example: `albert_model_name='AgentPublic/albertlight-7b'`).
-For more info, check the Albert API documentation and the HuggingFace Albert models hub.
+For more info, check the Albert API documentation and the [Albert models hub on HuggingFace](https://huggingface.co/collections/AgentPublic/albert-662a1d95c93a47aca5cecc82).
 - `albert_mode`: the mode of Albert to use for the bot (example: `albert_mode='rag'`).
 For more info, check the Albert API documentation
 - `albert_with_history` : boolean to enable or disable message history (example: `albert_with_history=True`)